 What is placenta encapsulation?

 Placenta encapsulation is the process of turning the placenta into capsules that the birth person can ingest.
 DC Doulas follows the traditional method, which is based on the process found in Traditional Chinese Medicine.
-The placenta will be steamed for 10-12 minutes and then dehydrated overnight at 160 degrees to kill any germs and reduce the risk of contamination from bacteria.
+The placenta is steamed for 10-12 minutes with ginger and lemon.
+It is then thinly sliced, placed in a dehydrator, and then dehydrated overnight at 160 degrees to kill any germs and reduce the risk of contamination from bacteria.
 This method reassures our clients that the capsules are safe for consumption.

 Where does the process take place?

 The placenta encapsulation process takes place in your home.
 We want you to feel safe and confident about the process and know that your placenta never left your possession.
 Processing your placenta in your home keeps it in your environment and prevents contact with unfamiliar bacteria or substances.
 You can also watch what happens and ask questions along the way if you wish.

 When do you start the process?

 We like to start the encapsulating within 2 days of your birth so the capsules are available to you when you get home from the hospital.
 You will notify your Postpartum Placenta Specialist when your baby has been born and set up a time for the process.

 What do we do with the placenta before the encapsulation?